nubenetes/awesome-kubernetes/docs/chatgpt.md

 >
 > *In summary, both approaches have their advantages and disadvantages and are suited to different situations and needs.
 It depends on the preferences and skills of the development and IT operations team to choose the appropriate approach for their organization.*

+## Tools

+- [github.com/robusta-dev/kubernetes-chatgpt-bot](https://github.com/robusta-dev/kubernetes-chatgpt-bot/) A ChatGPT bot for Kubernetes issues.
+Ask the AI how to solve your Prometheus alerts, get pithy responses.